jxtngx/nemo-cookbook/README.md

 > training: `python /workspace/pretrain_nemotron3_4b.py` <br/>

 > [!IMPORTANT]
-> regarding the NVIDIA Launchable: to avoid data storage costs, be certain to delete the instance once the demo is complete
+> regarding the NVIDIA Launchable: to avoid data storage costs, be certain to delete the demo instance once the demo is complete

 ## NeMo References